TommyRiedel/Pedestrian-Action-Prediction-for-autonomous-driving/README.md

 The combined data set does not show particularly good results either, as can be seen from the cross-evaluation.
 For the JAAD data the model trained on the combined dataset tends to favour crossing, while non-crossing is overestimated for PIE data.
 This aligns with the overrepresented class in each dataset, indicating a tendency to underestimate the underrepresented class relatively strongly.
+PIE shows relatively good generalizability to the JAAD dataset.